MillenniumEarl/XRenPy/INSTRUCTIONS.md

-# XREN'PY: How to make game
+# XRen'Py: How to make game

 ## Getting started
-XRen'Py is a tool for fast prototyping of visual novels.
-It covers the basic functionality of Ren'Py novel engine.
+XRen'Py is a tool for fast prototyping of visual novels and creating simple visual novels using Ren'Py.
+It covers the basic functionality of Ren'Py visual novel engine.
 Now if you want to start creating games with XRen'Py you better have:
 - Latest Ren'Py 7, you can get it here: https://www.renpy.org/latest.html This is not necessary to run the program, but obviously it is needed to create a game.